Subsidy Library

 • Use enrichment planting if natural colonisation fails.

-• Complete an Operational Site Assessment (OSA) by year 1 of your Agreement if not already identified as mandatory under WD2.
+• Complete an Operational Site Assessment (OSA) by year 1 of your agreement, if not already mandatory under WD2.

 schedule When to do